OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

    #.
 Instantiate the Kubernetes Service.
    #.
 Deploy an application on Kubernetes.

-.. important:: As mentioned above, in this tutorial we’ll use the infrastructure created in previous tutorials of this Quick Start Guide, namely our :ref:`OpenNebula Front-end <try_opennebula_on_kvm>` and our :ref:`Metal Edge Cluster <first_edge_cluster>`, both deployed on AWS.
-To complete this tutorial, you will need the Front-end and the Edge Cluster up and running.
+.. important:: As mentioned above, we’ll use the infrastructure created in previous tutorials of this Quick Start Guide, namely our :ref:`OpenNebula Front-end <try_opennebula_on_kvm>` and our :ref:`Metal Edge Cluster <first_edge_cluster>`, both deployed on AWS.
+To complete this guide, you will need the Front-end and the Edge Cluster up and running.

+This guide includes a preliminary section to avoid known problems related to a datastore parameter in AWS, and a :ref:`Known Issues <k8s_known_issues>` section at the end for troubleshooting.

+The full documentation for the OneKE Appliance is maintained at the `OpenNebula Apps Documentation <https://github.com/OpenNebula/one-apps/wiki>`__ project.

 A Preliminary Step: Remove ``REPLICA_HOST``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It’s a known issue in AWS Edge Clusters that the ``REPLICA_HOST`` parameter in the template for the cluster’s datastore may cause QCOW2 image corruption, which causes VMs to boot incorrectly.
-To avoid the possibility of sporadic VM boot failures, remove the ``REPLICA_HOST`` parameter, by following these steps:
+To avoid the possibility of sporadic VM boot failures, remove the ``REPLICA_HOST`` parameter from the datastore template.
+Follow these steps:

    #.
 Log in to Sunstone as user ``oneadmin``.
    #.
 Open the left-hand pane (by hovering your mouse over the icons on the left), then select **Storage** -> **Datastores**.